jrockway/ekglue/README.md

 external the external service is, you might want to skip EDS and declare the cluster a `LOGICAL_DNS` type.
-If the external service uses TLS, you may want to configure Envoy with a literal SNI to present to the upstream server; otherwise it might serve you the wrong certificate or otherwise act confused (my experience with AWS is that they will do the right things, but log a ton of errors while doing that, which may distract you from real issues).
+If the external service uses TLS, you may want to configure Envoy with a literal SNI to present to the upstream server; otherwise it might serve you the wrong certificate or otherwise act confused (my experience with proxying to AWS services is that they will do the right things, but log a ton of errors while doing that, which may distract you from real issues).
 You will also need to configure how Envoy verifies the upstream's certificate; by default, it will trust anything!

 Things are going to work very strangely if you use different `port` and `targetPort` numbers in your service definition.
 It will never work for headless services, and will not work in EDS mode.